The Wasserstein Proximal Gradient Algorithm: Introduction

-Numerous optimization algorithms to solve~\eqref{eq:composite}, relying on different time-discretization schemes of the Wasserstein gradient flow of $\cG$ have been proposed previously.
-For instance, ~\cite{frogner2018approximate,zhang2018policy,santambrogio2017euclidean} rely on the implementation of the JKO scheme~\cite{jordan1998variational}, which can be seen as a proximal scheme (\textit{i.e.}, \textit{backward discretization}) with the Wasserstein distance.
+Numerous optimization algorithms to solve~\eqref{eq:composite}, relying on different time-discretization schemes of the Wasserstein gradient flow of $\cG$, have been proposed previously.
+For instance, ~\cite{frogner2018approximate,zhang2018policy,santambrogio2017euclidean} rely on the implementation of the JKO (Jordan-Kinderlehrer-Otto) scheme~\cite{jordan1998variational}, which can be seen as a proximal scheme (\textit{i.e.}, \textit{backward discretization}) in the Wasserstein distance.
 In this case, each step of the algorithm relies on evaluating the JKO operator of $\cG$, exploiting efficient subroutines for this operator.
 When $\cG$ is smooth, some gradient descent algorithms over the $\cP_2(\sX)$ (\textit{i.e.}, \textit{forward discretizations}) have also been proposed~\cite{chewi2020gradient,liu2016stein,liu2017stein}.
-However, their analysis is notably challenging without further assumptions.
-For example~\cite{chewi2020gradient} is limited to the case of Gaussian distributions, while a convergence rate for SVGD~\cite{liu2016stein,liu2017stein} remains unknown.
-Another time-discretization of Wasserstein gradient flows can be found with the Langevin Monte Carlo (LMC) algorithm in the sampling literature.
-LMC can be seen as a splitting algorithm involving a gradient step for $\cE_F$ and an exact solving of the flow of $\cH$ (\textit{Forward-Flow discretization}~\cite{wibisono2018sampling}) to solve~\eqref{eq:composite} in the case where $\cH$ is the negative entropy, since its gradient flow can be computed exactly in discrete time.
-Several works provide non asymptotic analyses of LMC in discrete time, see~\cite{durmus2019analysis,cheng2017convergence,bernton2018langevin,wibisono2019proximal,vempala2019rapid,ma2019there} among others.
+However, their analysis is notably challenging without further convexity assumptions on $\cG$.
+For example~\cite{chewi2020gradient}, which tackles the resolution of the Wasserstein barycenter problem (a nonconvex problem) via gradient descent, considers Gaussian input distributions.
+Another time-discretization of Wasserstein gradient flows can be found in the Langevin Monte Carlo (LMC) algorithm in the sampling literature.
+LMC can be seen as a splitting algorithm involving a gradient step for $\cE_F$ and an exact solving of the flow of $\cH$ (\textit{Forward-Flow discretization}~\cite{wibisono2018sampling}) to solve~\eqref{eq:composite} in the case where $\cH$ is the negative entropy.
+Indeed, the Wasserstein gradient flow of the negative entropy can be computed exactly in discrete time.\footnote{ The addition of a gaussian noise corresponds to a process whose distribution is solution of the gradient flow of the relative entropy (the heat flow). } Several works provide non asymptotic analyses of LMC in discrete time, see~\cite{durmus2019analysis,cheng2017convergence,bernton2018langevin,wibisono2019proximal,vempala2019rapid,ma2019there,pereyra2016proximal} among others.
 However, the convergence rate of the LMC algorithm does not match the convergence rate of the associated continuous time dynamics and LMC is a biased algorithm.